Ruhama: History

+Ruhama was resettled one final time in 1944, this time by Romanian Jews.
+The neighboring village of al-Jammama also grew during the 1930s and 1940s, reaching 120 buildings, and in 1944, an elementary school was established there.
+During the 1948 Palestine war, however, al-Jammama was depopulated following a military assault on May 22, after which Ruhama incorporated the village lands of al-Jammama into its area.
+By 1949, Ruhama had a population of 275 and encompassed an area of 850 hectares.

 The film Sweet Mud (2006) was filmed in Ruhama and Nir Eliyahu.

 In 2006, a group of older ideologues blocked an attempt by the younger members of Ruhama to establish a synagogue.
 In 2012 a synagogue was established in memory of a boy killed in a missile attack near Gaza.